ne0rad/ne0rad/README.md

 - 👋 Hi, I’m @ne0rad
 - 👀 I’m interested in learning full stack programming
-- 🌱 I’m currently learning Javascript / React / NodeJS
+- 🌱 I’m currently going through The Odin Project curriculum
 - 📫 Email me on usackasr@gmail.com for any suggestions and/or questions.